 How do I choose my flatmate?

 Living in shared accommodation allows you to save on rent and offers you an opportunity to build great friendship, provided of course that you are living with compatible people.
 But how do you really ensure that you’ve chosen the perfect roommate?
 Here are some tips you might find helpful:

 1. Decide what you want from a flatmate.
 If you are new to the country, living in shared accommodation allows you to create new social circle, and therefore you want someone who share similar interest with you, can relate to you, and is open to going out with you.

 2. Check if you have compatible lifestyle and hygiene standard.
 If you’re the early-to-bed-and-early-to-rise kind of person, you will probably not enjoy living with somebody who works until the wee hours or gets home around midnight after spending several hours at local pubs.
-Likewise, if you’re the kind who likes everything clean and tidy, you will more likely find it stressful to live with someone who doesn’t bother about leaving the dishes in the sink for
+Likewise, if you’re the kind who likes everything clean and tidy, you will more likely find it stressful to live with someone who doesn’t bother about leaving the dishes in the sink for several days.

 3. Do a little background check of the people you’re going to live with.
 Stalk a little bit on Facebook, Twitter or Instagram, probably.
 But much better if you meet with everyone before agreeing to move in.
 Have a little chat with them, get a feel of the home environment, and see if you can be friends with everyone.
 The last thing you want is to find out too late that you hate one of your flatmates.

 4. Ask for the house rules and regulations, and see if you can stick with them.
 For harmony’s sake, most households will have at least some expectations and rules (written or unwritten) for the occupants.
 Thoroughly check the list and see if you won’t have any problem following them.